 Mechanical Engineering and Physics

-Engineering and physics have always been closely related disciplines.
-Mechanical engineering combines engineering physics and applied mathematics with materials science to design mechanical systems.
-It requires knowledge of core areas of physics, such as mechanics, thermodynamics, theory of elasticity, electricity and magnetism; modern materials science requires understanding of quantum physics.
+Engineering and physics are closely related disciplines.
+Mechanical engineering combines engineering physics and applied mathematics with materials science to design mechanical systems and novel materials.
+It requires knowledge of core areas of physics, such as mechanics, thermodynamics, theory of elasticity, electricity and magnetism.
+Modern materials science requires understanding of quantum physics.
 Therefore, the demand is growing for engineers with multidisciplinary training that includes both fundamental knowledge of physics and practical problem-solving skills.
 The Mechanical Engineering and Physics double major program is designed to allow students to complete the core requirements of both majors in a four-year degree.
-Graduates of the program will have a unique background qualifying them to pursue careers in industry, government, and higher education, or to pursue graduate studies in engineering, physics or other technical fields.
+Graduates of the program will have a unique background qualifying them to work in industry or to pursue graduate studies in engineering, physics or related fields of science and technology.

 Students will earn a Bachelor of Science in Mechanical Engineering (B.S.M.E.) degree with a second major in physics.